morandd/aframe-heatmap3d/README.md

 You can exlcude zero values in the data by setting `ignoreZeroValues:true`.
 With this set to `true` the mesh will not contain any triangles over pixels with 0 value.
 This can result in visual 'islands', so you may wany to add a small nonzero offset to areas of the map (e.g. inside a region border) to avoid these islands.

 The opacity/transparency logic is a bit complex.
 To use per-vertex opacity scaling, set `scaleOpacity:true`.
 This way you can make peaks more opaque and valleys more transparent.
 The min and max vertex opacity are controlled by `opacityMin` and `opacityMax`, and the function used to scale pixel values to opacity alpha values is given by `scaleOpacityMethod`.
-Set `scaleOpacityMethod:const` to set all vertices to use `opacityMin` as their alpha value.
+Set `scaleOpacityMethod:const` and `scaleOpacity:true` (the default) to set all vertices to use `opacityMin` as their alpha value.

 If you're using per-vertex opacity with a opacity scaling method other than "const" then the material will be a custom shader material that supports per-vertex opacity.
 But if you don't have different alpha value per vertex we can use a regular THREE material, so you can set
 `material` to `phong`, `lambert`, or `standard` (default).
 The `metalicty`, `roughness`, `shininess`, and `blending` attributes all apply to the selected material.